-The Institute was founded within the framework of the German Health Care Reform of 2004 [120] as an establishment of the Foundation for Quality and Efficiency in Health Care.
-The legal basis and responsibilities of the Institute have been anchored in Social Code Book V (SGB V^c) [4] and adapted and extended several times in the course of further health care reforms.
+The Institute was founded within the framework of the German Health Care Reform of 2004 [119] as an establishment of the Foundation for Quality and Efficiency in Health Care.
+The legal basis and responsibilities of the Institute have been anchored in Social Code Book V (SGB V) [2] and adapted and extended several times in the course of further health care reforms.
 More information on the Institute's structure and organization is available on the website www.iqwig.de.

-The Institute addresses issues of fundamental relevance for the quality and efficiency of statutory health insurance (SHI) services.
+The Institute addresses issues of fundamental relevance for the quality and efficiency of SHI services.
 Its specific responsibilities are outlined in detail in § 139a SGB V:

-- Search for, assessment and presentation of current scientific evidence on diagnostic and therapeutic procedures for selected diseases; - Preparation of scientific reports, expert opinions, and comments on quality and efficiency issues of SHI services, taking age, gender, and personal circumstances into account; - Appraisal of evidence-based clinical practice guidelines (CPGs) on the most relevant diseases from an epidemiological point of view; - Issue of recommendations on disease management programmes (DMPs); - Assessment of the benefit and cost of drugs; - Provision of easily understandable information for all patients and consumers on the quality and efficiency of health care services, as well as on the diagnosis and treatment of diseases of substantial epidemiological relevance.
+- search for, assessment and presentation of current scientific evidence on diagnostic and therapeutic procedures for selected diseases - preparation of scientific reports, expert opinions, and comments on quality and efficiency issues of SHI services, taking age, gender, and personal circumstances into account - appraisal of evidence-based clinical practice guidelines (CPGs) on the most relevant diseases from an epidemiological point of view - issue of recommendations on disease management programmes (DMPs) - assessment of the benefit and cost of drugs - provision of easily understandable information for all patients and consumers on the quality and efficiency of health care services, as well as on the diagnosis and treatment of diseases of substantial epidemiological relevance

-The modalities of the commissioning and performance of tasks are specified in §139b SGB V. According to this law, only the Federal Joint Committee (G-BA^d) or the Federal Ministry of Health (BMG^e) may commission the Institute.
-In the case of commissioning by the Ministry, the Institute can reject a commission as unfounded, unless the Ministry funds the project.
+The modalities of the commissioning and performance of tasks are specified in §139b SGB V. According to this law, only the Federal Joint Committee (G-BA) or the Federal Ministry of